catalyzeio/engineering-blog/README.md

 The full name of the author that wrote the article.
 Whatever is written here will be displayed with the post next to the image corresponding to author.

 **`author_alt`:**
+This will display some note about the post.
+It is most commonly used to give a second author credit.

 #### Media requirements